gdha/pi-stories/docs/pi-stories12.md

 ![](img/graphite-celsius.png)

-When you would like to replace the `pi4-temperature2graphite` container in the k3s cluster edit the file `kubernetes/celsius-deployment.yaml` and update the line containing the image name and replace the old version number with the new one, e.b. v1.8:
+When you would like to replace the `pi4-temperature2graphite` container with a newer version in the k3s cluster edit the file `kubernetes/celsius-deployment.yaml` and update the line containing the image name and replace the old version number with the new one, e.g. v1.8:

 ```bash
 image: ghcr.io/gdha/pi4-temperature2graphite:v1.8
 ```

-To perform a rolling upgrade execute the command:
+To perform a rolling upgrade and watch the upgrade process execute the commands:

 ```bash
 $ kubectl replace -f kuvernetes/celsius-deployment.yaml